Kristian Dennis: Chesterfield

 On 10 May 2016, Dennis signed for League One side Chesterfield.
 Manager Danny Wilson said that "he's a very level-headed boy who is determined to do well in the Football League and become an established player.
 He is prolific and I think he can offer us a great deal".
 He scored his first goal for Chesterfield in an EFL Trophy tie against Wolves Under-23s on 30 August.
 He scored ten goals in 42 appearances during the 2016–17 campaign, finishing as the "Spireites" top-scorer, though could not prevent Gary Caldwell's side being relegated in last place.
 He was nominated for the EFL League Two Player of the Month award for November after scoring three goals and providing one assist for Jack Lester's struggling side.
 He again finished as top-scorer at the Proact Stadium in the 2017–18 season with 21 goals in 48 games, and despite his 19-goal tally being the joint-fifth highest in League Two, Chesterfield were again relegated in last place.
 On 22 May 2018, Dennis was transfer-listed by incoming manager Martin Allen after rejecting the club's offer of a new contract in search of a return to the EFL.

 Notts County

 On 31 May 2018, Dennis signed for local rivals Notts County on a three-year contract (two years with the club having the option for a third term).
 He joined after Chesterfield were relegated for a reported fee of £150,000.

 On 31 January 2019, Dennis signed for League Two rival Grimsby Town until the end of the 2018/19 season.

 St Mirren

 In August 2020, Dennis signed a two-year deal with St Mirren.
 Upon his move to the Paisley club, manager Jim Goodwin said '"He is a proven goalscorer, he is a great age and a natural finisher."

 Carlisle United

 On 31 January 2022, Dennis joined League Two side Carlisle United on an 18-month contract.

+The 2022–23 season saw Dennis score twenty league goals as Carlisle reached the play-offs, being awarded the Players' Player of the Year at the end of season awards ceremony.
+On 28 May 2023, Dennis was used as a substitute in the play-off final, scoring his penalty in the shoot-out as Carlisle defeated Stockport County to earn promotion to League One.
+Following promotion, he was offered a new contract.

+Tranmere Rovers

+On 5 June 2023, Dennis was announced to be returning to League Two with Tranmere Rovers on a two-year contract, having rejected the new contract offer from Carlisle.